 GPS technology has become an integral part of how we live, both in work and in play.
-There are more than 500 million GPS receivers in the U.S. alone, and more than one billion receivers worldwide.
+There are more than 900 million GPS receivers in the U.S. alone, and by 2022 it is estimated there will be seven billion receivers worldwide.

 Millions use it every day to aid in driving, flying, fishing, boating, sailing, hunting, hiking, running, biking, geocaching, working or exploring.
 Location-based services are expected to deliver $700 billion in value to consumers and business users in the next decade.